The Dark Patterns Tip Line is led by a team of designers, academic researchers, legal experts, policy specialists, and advocacy-minded individuals.

 Research Assistant, Digital Civil Society Lab at Stanford Center on Philanthropy and Civil Society

-The DPTL launched in May 2021 as an experiment, jointly created by Rita Allen Foundation, AccessNow, Consumer Reports, EFF, and PEN America.
+The DPTL launched in May 2021 as an experiment, supported by Rita Allen Foundation, AccessNow, Consumer Reports, EFF, and PEN America.
 That experiment yielded hundreds of submissions.
 The Digital Lab at Consumer Reports helped incubate the site during this experimental phase.
 In July, 2021 the site moved to DCSL to become a permanent resource for teaching and learning about deceptive design in digital systems.
-We also launched the creation of the dark patterns zine.

 DCSL is grateful to the inaugural community partners who made the site possible.
-We thank those individuals who contributed time to help with the website strategy and launch of this project — in alphabetical order by last name: Matt Bailey, Harry Brignull, Jennifer Brody, Sage Cheng, Amira Dhalla, Dennis Jen, Arunesh Mathur, Katie McInnis, Jasmine McNealy Shirin Mori and Ben Moskowitz.
+We thank Stephanie T. Nguyen, who led the vision and execution of the project and those individuals who contributed time to help with the website strategy and launch of this project — in alphabetical order by last name: Matt Bailey, Harry Brignull, Jennifer Brody, Sage Cheng, Amira Dhalla, Dennis Jen, Arunesh Mathur, Katie McInnis, Jasmine McNealy, Shirin Mori and Ben Moskowitz.